 I began playing electric bass when I was 12 years old, the same year I started playing tuba in the school band, and guitar around 17 or 18.
 Because my school wouldn’t let anyone play electric bass I taught myself to play bass using the tuba sheet music of pieces we performed in school, and by learning songs on the radio and record by ear.
 Sometime later I studied classical, Motown, R&B, blues, pop and jazz with a local, Long Island bass player John DeWitt who played with Aretha Franklin and the Long Island Philharmonic.
 I eventually went off to study at the Berklee College of Music where I received a Bachelor of Music Degree in Professional Music.
 While at Berklee I studied bass with some top players in different styles of music; rock, metal and funk with Jon Finn and Joe Santerre (Jon Finn Band), country with Bob Stanton (T.H. and the Wreckage), funk with Anthony Vitti and Jazz with Bruce Gertz.

 Although I got a lot out of my studies at Berklee, jazz, pop and blues just weren’t (and still aren’t) my thing.
-As a band member and as a freelancer, I spent the majority of my career playing bass and writing and recording original music with many New York CIty-based Goth, Industrial, Rock and Metal bands and performed in 5 countries and recorded on 20 albums and EPs and many, many demos.
+As a band member and as a freelancer, I spent the majority of my career playing bass and writing and recording original music with many New York City-based Goth, Industrial, Rock and Metal bands and performed in 5 countries and recorded on over 20 albums, EPs and singles, and many, many demos.

 My professional career kinda started when I was 18, when I did my first recording with a “college rock” band called Press Gang.
 We played clubs and college campuses on Long Island and recorded a 4-song EP and had our track “By Your Side,” in rotation on Long Island college radio stations.
 I eventually left Press Gang to attend Berklee.